Tommy DeVito, founding member of the Four Seasons, dies

-His former bandmate Frankie Vallie wrote in a post on Facebook that DeVito had died, and said, "We send our love to his family during this most difficult time."
+His former bandmate Frankie Valli wrote in a post on Facebook that DeVito had died, and said, "We send our love to his family during this most difficult time."

 Actor Alfred Nittoli said in a separate Facebook post that DeVito died Monday evening in Las Vegas at the age of 92.